David-Maura-Rodgers/JavaScript_Project_2/README.md

 - __Question Display__

-  - The question display will dynamically display every question the the array as the user progress with the quiz
+  - The question display will dynamically display every question in the array as the user progress with the quiz

 ![question-display](https://user-images.githubusercontent.com/91907661/153291336-e0cd84b7-e701-4b47-8d9b-89fe8de6a1b7.png)